KlauMack/ckan/README.md

 CKAN's architecture is devided into components that interact with eachother.
 Each component's functionality can be expanded with plugins without changing the core CKAN.

-CKAN itself is written in Pylons (Python web framework - now turned into Pyramid).
+CKAN itself is written in Pylons (Python's web framework - now turned into Pyramid).
 It relies on ``PyUtilib Component Architecture`` to declare a series of interfaces and extension points that then are used by plug-ins to hook in.
 It also implements a series of `Jinja2` extension (notably ``CKAN_EXTENDS``) that allows easily template inheritance between CKAN and connected plug-ins.

 ## Models